 Log executed queries

-To go back in time, at least in the T-SQL world, navigate through SQL complete add-in main menu in the host application and pick Executed queries command.
+To go back in time, at least in the T-SQL world, navigate through SQL complete add-in main menu in the host application and pick Query history command.
 This will open a new window in which information about the date and time of the execution, user who executed a query, targeted database, duration, the status of execution, and duration can be found:

 The T-SQL of executed queries can be searched through the search box at the top of the window.
 Only queries that meet search criteria will be shown, and the corresponding keyword will be highlighted in the T-SQL preview panel: